thor-isme/drfsamv/README.md

 ## Getting Started

-For first time, just download template and put in your project folder.
+For first time, just download template and after proper configuration, put in your project folder.
 The template already contains splitted up frontend and backend folders.

-### Prerequisites
+## Prerequisites

-Python 3.5
+Python >=3.6.1
-Django 1.11.7
-Installed npm
+npm

-### Installing
+## Installing

 For backend setup use
 ```